Understanding the Difference Between ERP and PIM in eCommerce

 ERP vs. PIM: What Are the Key Differences?

-ERP vs. PIM: Purpose and Functionality
+ERP and PIM: Purpose and Functionality

 The main difference between ERP and PIM lies in their core functionalities: